top of page

 Students will learn how to:

-• Understand the structure of the events industry – Identify key sectors, professional roles, and industry standards.
+• Understand the structure of the events industry

-• Analyse emerging trends in live, hybrid, and virtual events – Examine how evolving technologies and audience preferences are shaping the industry.
+• Analyse emerging trends in live, hybrid, and virtual events

-• Interpret sustainability and ethical considerations – Assess the impact of responsible event management and industry-wide sustainability initiatives.
+• Interpret sustainability and ethical considerations

-• Utilise information sources for professional development – Learn strategies for ongoing learning and staying updated with industry changes.
+• Utilise information sources for professional development

 D002.
-Event Planning Components & Processes
+Event Planning Components and Processes

 This module develops students' knowledge of the foundational processes and components that contribute to successful event management.